apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.blacklist.initial.blacklisted.nodes</code></td>
   <td>false</td>
   <td>
-  Comma-separated list of strings used as initially blacklisted YARN nodes.
+  Comma-separated list of strings used as initially blacklisted YARN nodes which stays alway backlisted and never will be used by Spark.
   </td>
 </tr>
 <tr>